-For public preview, employees can use external security keys to sign in to their Azure Active Directory Joined Windows 10 machines (running version 1809 or higher) and get single-sign on to their cloud resources.
+For public preview, employees can use security keys to sign in to their Azure AD joined Windows 10 devices and get single-sign on to their cloud and on-premises resources.
 They can also sign in to supported browsers.

-While there are many keys that are FIDO2 certified by the FIDO Alliance, Microsoft requires some optional extensions of the FIDO2 CTAP specification to be implemented by the vendor to ensure maximum security and the best experience.
+While there are many keys that are FIDO2 certified by the FIDO Alliance, Microsoft requires some optional extensions of the FIDO2 Client-to-Authenticator Protocol (CTAP) specification to be implemented by the vendor to ensure maximum security and the best experience.

 A security key MUST implement the following features and extensions from the FIDO2 CTAP protocol to be Microsoft-compatible: